 Aghast at the rise on the left of antisemitic forms of 'anti-Zionism', Cohen warned that the 'political attitudes and arguments that recall the worst of the twentieth-century left' were making a comeback.
 And what, he asked today's democratic left, are you going to do about that?
 Cohen had in his sights exactly the attitudes and arguments we have been wading through in this report.
+He saw that by reducing the complexity of the post-cold-war world to a single Great Contest - 'Imperialism' against 'the resistance', or 'Empire' against 'the multitude' - parts of today's left are once again gripped by the same Manichean world-view and habits of mind that dominated a previous 'left' in the Stalinist period; from apologia to denial, from cynicism to grossly simplifying tendencies of thought, from the belief that 'my enemy's enemy is my friend' to the abandonment of all who get on the wrong side of the supposedly 'progressive camp'.

-But Cohen tells today's left that it is not doomed to repeat the crimes, disgrace, and ultimately the self-immolation of the twentieth century left.
+Today's left is not doomed to repeat the crimes, disgrace, and ultimately the self-immolation of the twentieth century left.
 Instead it can learn from that experience.
 But today's democratic left will need a bit of Cohen's fighting spirit though, and be willing to say with him 'It is time for the left that learns, that grows, that reflects, that has historical not rhetorical perspective, and that wants a future based on its own best values to say loudly to the left that never learns: You hijacked "left" in the last century, but you won't get away with it again whatever guise you don.'302